 This compound has a long history of use in human medicine.
 We usually use Denamarin because it contains both SAMe and milk thistle in one product.

-VItamin E prevents damage to the cell membrane of the liver cells
+Vitamin E prevents damage to the cell membrane of the liver cells

 Zinc is a trace mineral that helps increase glutathione levels.
-It is also used in Copper Storage diseases you will learn about in this page.
+It is also used in the Copper Storage diseases you will learn about in this page.
 Zinc is combined with milk thistle and Vitamin E in a product called Marin

 Fat is used for energy, the production of sex and steroid hormones, in cell wall integrity, and as storage for future energy needs.
 In a normal liver the rate at which the fat from the bloodstream enters the liver and the rate at which the liver utilizes this fat is roughly equal.
 When there is an imbalance between the rate of deposition of fat in hepatocytes, and the rate of utilization of this fat, the amount of triglycerides builds up and lipidosis results.
 In many species this excess of fat in the hepatocytes causes no serious problem.
 In cats it can become a serious problem.

 The exact mechanism that causes this imbalance in cats is unknown.
 It is speculated that excess fat stores in obese cats overwhelm the liver when these fat stores are needed for energy (a cat that is not eating or is starving).
-This sets off a cascading series of events that involve insulin, glucose, and the enzyme lipase, leading to excess accumulation of triglycerides in hepatocytes.
+This sets off a cascading series of biochemical events that involve insulin, glucose, and the enzyme lipase, leading to excess accumulation of triglycerides in hepatocytes.

 This disease, seen more often in cats than in other animals, occurs when excess fat (called triglycerides) accumulates in liver cells (hepatocytes) and bile accumulates in hepatocytes (cholestasis).
 It is technically called Idiopathic Hepatic Lipidosis (IHL).
 The idiopathic part means that the specific cause is unknown.
 This form of lipidosis causes liver failure, and can lead to death if left untreated.